Freedom means autonomy.

 Assets put money in your pocket, while liabilities do the opposite.

 It always made sense to me that the less I spend, the more freedom I have.
-And not only that, the fewer expenses I have, the less stress there is to maximize the profitability of my business, which tends to lead to more success.
+And not only that, the fewer expenses I have, the less stress there is to maximize the profitability of my business, which tends to lead to more success, because I’m not forcing as much.

 Sometimes there’s not much we can do to increase our income, but we can often downgrade, downsize, and eliminate expenses.